Understanding Mediation and Arbitration · · 14 min read

 Define Arbitration: Understanding Its Role in Dispute Resolution

-Whats arbitration is a private, legally binding procedure where impartial arbitrators assist in settling conflicts between entities.
+Whats is a private, legally binding procedure where impartial arbitrators assist in settling conflicts between entities.
 Unlike traditional court proceedings, this method is designed to be more efficient and less formal, allowing for quicker resolutions.
 Have you ever felt overwhelmed by the thought of a lengthy court battle?
-Many parties choose arbitration, as they find it a more approachable option, often questioning what's arbitration through a provision in their contracts.
-This method is often discussed when explaining whats arbitration, as it is particularly favored in business conflicts due to the confidentiality and control over the proceedings that public court systems often lack.
+Many parties choose , as they find it a more approachable option, often questioning what's arbitration through a provision in their contracts.
+This method is often discussed when explaining whats arbitration, as it is particularly favored in due to the confidentiality and control over the proceedings that public court systems often lack.

 Differentiate Types of Arbitration: Voluntary vs. Forced